rabbittsui/Task-Relation-Spatial-Co-Attention-for-Joint-Segmentation-Quantification-and-Uncertainty-Estimati/README.md

-# TRSA-Net:Task Relation Spatial Co-Attention
+# : Task Relation Spatial Co-Attention for Joint Segmentation, Quantification and Uncertainty Estimation on Paired 2D Echocardiography
 The code of TRSA-Net: Task Relation Spatial Co-Attention for Joint Segmentation, Quantification and
 Uncertainty Estimation on Paired 2D